ooominds/Deep_text_modelling/README.md

 - Each row is called an **event** (i.e. a combination of a set of cues and a set of outcomes).

 Note that this 'cues-outcomes' or 'event' format, adopted from the associative learning literature, allows to model a wide range of language problems ranging from generating prerdictions for machine learning problems to explaning behavioural phenomenons (e.g., response time or participants' choices) as will be illustrated in the 'examples' section below.
-For standard calssification problems (e.g. deciding whether an email is a spam or non-spam), it is easy to get to the event format by replacing the spaces with underscores.
+For standard calssification problems (e.g. deciding whether an email is a spam or non-spam), it is easy to get to the event format by replacing the spaces between the words with underscores.
 For more complex cases like extracting events from a corpus (e.g. generating cues and outcomes from each sentence), you can use the excellent [pyndl](https://pyndl.readthedocs.io/en/latest/index.html) package.

 The preprocessing step will generally consists of: